The Letter (c) Jack Vettriano 1998.

 The actress had spent her life fighting what she knew to be the truth with hope.
 She saw things before they happened, things she didn’t want to see.
 She drank to drown the secrets she knew.

 Three months ago she had crossed paths with the tall gentleman.
 He had stepped out from the shadows behind the hotel she had recently taken residence in.
 He had removed a packet of cigarettes from his inside coat pocket and offered her one.
 The dim light from the street lamp on the corner had caught on the brim of his hat.
 He had struck a match as she bent forward to light her cigarette and cupped her hands with his.
 He was cold as the dead.
-She had looked up but in the blackness of the shadows his eyes had seemed nothing more than dark holes.
+She had looked up but in the blackness of the shadows, his eyes had seemed nothing more than dark holes.
 She had not even flinched.

 With her last movie in the can and yet another painful divorce finalized, she had taken some time off.
 She could have gone to Europe, spent the summer in the Tuscan hills or throwing her money at the casinos in Monte Carlo.
-Instead she had checked into the hotel, only going out to pretend to shop or to meet with some hungry producer.
+Instead, she had checked into the hotel, only going out to pretend to shop or to meet with some hungry producer.
 In the night she would call a cab, have the driver take her around the block then drop her on the corner where they met.
 The tall gentleman was always courteous.
-At first they would just walk, but after a time she had asked him to up to her room instead.
+At first, they would just walk, but after a time she had asked him to up to her room instead.
 She didn’t need to ask what he was.
 She did nothing to encourage him or to stop him.
 They had become lovers.
 He had not meant it to happen.
-Feelings which had left him centuries ago had charged through his veins with a voracity he could not control.
-For the first time since his own death he had feared himself.
+Feelings that had left him centuries ago had charged through his veins with a voracity he could not control.
+For the first time since his own death, he had feared himself.

 At the city morgue, under the bright lights and the dazzling whiteness of the tiles, the coroner unzips the body bag.
 His assistant swallows hard enough to hear as they carefully lift the actress onto the tray.
 Her light blue sandals glitter under the lights.
 Lowering her head with such care as though she were only sleeping, the younger man cannot resist brushing her hair away from her eyes.
 With nervous hands they undress her, placing her clothes into bags.
-Finally they close the drawer.
+Finally, they close the drawer.
 Shut up for the night in the cold they leave her.
 As they walk up the corridor and away, the tall gentleman steps out unseen from behind a pillar.

 At noon she had gone out.
 She had bought an armful of beautifully packed hats, shoes, matching bags and dresses she would never wear.
 As the porter had placed the parcels on the floor next to the untouched packages from yesterday, she noticed an envelope on her writing desk.
 Giving the porter his tip she had hurried him out.
 There was nothing the tall gentleman could have told her that she had not already known.
 She longed for him to take her, to allow the demon in him to take control.
 He had not.
 Trembling she took a silver letter opener from the second drawer down and slid it into the envelope.
 Before looking inside, she raised her eyes to the one photograph on the mantle, to the elegant man on her arm, perpetually smiling at her younger self.
 She walked over, picked up the frame and looked him in the eyes, of all the things she had screwed up in her life this man was the one she regretted.
 ‘It’s time’ she whispered.
 She set it back down.
 Carefully she removed the solitary sheet of paper from the envelope.
 It was not as she had expected.
 Dropping the letter she had flung herself onto her bed and sobbed until she had no breath left to cry with.